-Are you seeking employment in a supportive teaching and learning environment?
+Are you seeking employment in a supportive teaching and learning environment with a 4-day workweek?
 Consider ISSTA as our school is student-centered & management decisions are made collaboratively.
 Your input is always valued as it provides opportunities for innovation, professional development, and community building.

-ISSTA will be accepting employment applications for AP/Cambridge/IB teachers in all subjects areas and school staff starting SEPTEMBER 2022.
+ISSTA will be accepting employment applications for AP/Cambridge/IB teachers in all subjects areas starting SEPTEMBER 2024.
 We would like to hear from you so feel free to apply or contact us.

 Drug-Free School Policy